angular/angular/aio/content/guide/ajs-quick-reference.md

       Angular doesn't have a bootstrap directive.
-      To launch the app in code, explicitly bootstrap the application's root module (`AppModule`) in `main.ts`
+      To launch the application in code, explicitly bootstrap the application's root module (`AppModule`) in `main.ts`
       and the application's root component (`AppComponent`) in `app.module.ts`.
     </td>